-Cake Boards come in different sizes and shapes, disposable and re-usable.
+Cake boards come in different sizes and shapes, disposable and re-usable.
 They can be round, square or rectangular.
-A Cake Board should never be just the exact size of the cake it will be under.
-There should be an allowance of at least 2 to 4 inches (5 to 10 cm) all around it.
+A cake board should never be just the exact size of the cake it will be under.
+There should be an allowance of at least 5 to 10 cm (2 to 4 inches) all around it.

-Disposable Cake Boards are cardboard.
-Re-usable ones are made of Masonite, and will be about 1/4 inch (1/2 cm) thick.
+Disposable cake boards are cardboard.
+Re-usable ones are made of Masonite, and will be about ½ cm (¼ inch) thick.
 Re-usable ones need to be covered on both sides to make them water and grease resistant.
 Pros often write on the underside their name, phone number and the amount charged if not returned, to help persuade people to actually return them and not just toss them out.

-Homemade re-usable Cake Boards can be made from plywood 3/8 inch (9 mm) thick.
+Homemade re-usable cake boards can be made from plywood 10 mm (⅜ inch) thick.

 To make a disposable one out of cardboard, glue several pieces of cardboard the same size together with a hot glue gun.
 Plaster the edges with a substance such as royal icing or gumpaste, to make them smooth and uniform, then let dry.